Locomotive: Diesel

+Diesel locomotives are powered by diesel engines.
+In the early days of diesel propulsion development, various transmission systems were employed with varying degrees of success, with electric transmission proving to be the most popular.
 In 1914, Hermann Lemp, a General Electric electrical engineer, developed and patented a reliable direct current electrical control system (subsequent improvements were also patented by Lemp).
 Lemp's design used a single lever to control both engine and generator in a coordinated fashion, and was the prototype for all diesel–electric locomotive control.
 In 1917–18, GE produced three experimental diesel–electric locomotives using Lemp's control design.
-In 1924, a diesel-electric locomotive (Eel2 original number Юэ 001/Yu-e 001) started operations.
+In 1924, a diesel–electric locomotive (Eel2 original number Юэ 001/Yu-e 001) started operations.
 It had been designed by a team led by Yury Lomonosov and built 1923–1924 by Maschinenfabrik Esslingen in Germany.
-It had 5 driving axles (1'E1').
+It had five driving axles (1'E1').
 After several test rides, it hauled trains for almost three decades from 1925 to 1954.

-Diesel-hydraulic

-Diesel–hydraulic locomotives are diesel locomotives using hydraulic transmission.
-In this arrangement, they use one or more torque converters, in combination with gears, with a mechanical final drive to convey the power from the diesel engine to the wheels.

-The main worldwide user of main-line hydraulic transmissions was the Federal Republic of Germany, with designs including the 1950s DB Class V 200, and the 1960 and 1970s DB V 160 family.
-British Rail introduced a number of diesel hydraulic designs during it 1955 Modernisation Plan, initially license built versions of German designs.
-In Spain Renfe used high power to weight ratio twin engined German designs to haul high speed trains from the 1960s to 1990s. (see Renfe Classes 340, 350, 352, 353, 354).